• Skip to primary navigation

 • Let it rest.
 Allow the beef to rest in the juices for 5 minutes before shredding it.
 This allows the flavor and juices to settle into the meat.

 • Shred the beef in the pot.
-Shredding the meat right in the cooking liquid keeps it extra moist!
+Shredding the meat right in the cooking liquid keeps it extra moist as the au jus mixes into every bite!

-• I prefer to use chuck roast, but sirloin roast, top blade, or rump roast would work as well.
+• We prefer to use chuck roast, but sirloin roast, top blade, or rump roast would also work.

-• If you can’t find pepperoncinis, swap them out for banana peppers instead.
+• If you can’t find pepperoncini peppers, swap them out for banana peppers instead.
 They aren’t the same but have a similar flavor.

-My favorite way to serve this Mississippi pot roast is over a pile of mashed potatoes topped with additional pepperoncinis.
-I also like to bulk my meal up with roasted carrots or green beans.
+Our favorite way to serve this Mississippi pot roast is over a pile of mashed potatoes topped with additional pepperoncini peppers.
+We also like to bulk up this meal with roasted carrots or green beans.

 It’s also delicious served over rice or cauliflower rice or as a sandwich on a hearty hoagie roll.

-Leftover Mississippi pot roast will last in an airtight container in the fridge for up to 4 days.
+Leftover roast will last in an airtight container in the fridge for up to 4 days.

-Girl Carnivore Pro Tip: Any of the tough meats, from the well-worked muscle groups, are your best choice for braising and roasting.
-Really looking for something with huge beef flavor, try the neck or beef cheeks!
+Girl Carnivore Pro Tip: Any of the tough meats from the well-worked muscle groups are your best choice for braising and roasting.
+If you’re looking for something with a huge beef flavor, try the neck or beef cheeks!

 Servings: 8